NextGenTel/akka-tools/README.md

 Changelog
 ----------------------------

+Version 1.0.10 - Not released yet

+* PersistenceQuery's EventsByTag now loads new events instantly - No more waiting for the next scheduled read
+  * This is achieved using a Distributed pubSub-mechanism

 Version 1.0.9.1 - 2016-08-04

 * Fixing bug in DMGeneratingVersion - Now saving NewDMGeneratingVersionEvent also when there is nothing to fix